mdfloy22/mdfloy22_/quiz2.md

 >>>Case of Pronoun: nominative- proper name/noun

 Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
-Prometheus’ heart was devoured by an eagle which was shot with arrows by Hercules.
+Prometheus’ heart was devoured by an eagle which was shot with arrows by Hercules.❌
 >Pronoun: que
 >>Antecedent: Eagle
 >>>Case of Pronoun: accusative- being done to the eagle